-We have incurred net losses and generated negative cash flows from operations since inception and expect to incur losses in the future as we continue commercialization activities to support the U.S. launch of DSUVIA, support European sales of Zalviso by Grünenthal or any replacement partner, and any future research and development activities needed to support the U.S. approval of Zalviso, once, and if, the NDA is resubmitted.
+We have incurred net losses and generated negative cash flows from operations since inception and expect to incur losses in the future as we continue commercialization activities to support the U.S. launch of DSUVIA, support European sales of Zalviso by any replacement partner, and any future research and development activities needed to support the U.S. approval of Zalviso, once, and if, the NDA is resubmitted.
 As a result, we expect to continue to incur operating losses and negative cash flows until such time as DSUVIA has gained market acceptance and generated significant revenues.

-We will incur capital expenditures related to the installation of our high-volume automated packaging line for DSUVIA, from which we expect to have qualified product being packaged beginning in 2021.
+We will incur capital expenditures related to our high-volume automated packaging line for DSUVIA, which has now been installed, and for which we expect FDA approval in 2022.
 We anticipate that the high-volume line for DSUVIA will contribute to a significant decrease in costs of goods sold in 2022 and beyond.

-Our net loss for the three and six months ended June 30, 2020 was \$6.6 million and \$22.5 million, respectively, compared to net losses of \$12.4 million and \$26.1 million for the three and six months ended June 30, 2019, respectively.
-As of June 30, 2020, we had an accumulated deficit of \$420.6 million.
-As of June 30, 2020, we had cash, cash equivalents and short-term investments totaling \$43.7 million compared to \$66.1 million as of December 31, 2019.
+Our net loss for the three months ended March 31, 2021 and 2020 was \$9.0 million and \$15.9 million, respectively.
+As of March 31, 2021, we had an accumulated deficit of \$447.4 million.
+As of March 31, 2021, we had cash, cash equivalents and short-term investments totaling \$67.3 million compared to \$42.9 million as of December 31, 2020.